JESWINKNINAN/oam-kubevela/README.md

-# oam-kubevela-demo
+# oam-kubevela

-Sample Application which demonstrates the Open Application Model(OAM) with help of KubeVela.
+This repository will shows the example KubeVela app definitions which will helps someone to get started with OAM.